 9. Customer service

 Students tend to be very active on social media, and librarians have embraced popular platforms as a way of communicating with users to provide customer service, as well as networking with other libraries for this purpose.

-Websites such as Youtube are great for gathering new information, to educate yourself as well as educating users.
-Libraries can use social media platforms to post insights into specific materials and collections, to educate as well as promote what is available.
+Websites such as YouTube are great for gathering new information, to educate yourself as well as educating users.
+Libraries services can use social media platforms to post insights into specific materials and collections, to educate as well as promote what is available.

 Sharing pictures and other content is a good way of letting users know what the library is up to.
 This can be for specific events, new developments or simply for the purpose of showing users what it can be used for.

 Develop a library social media strategy to follow.
 This will help to keep your channels focused on activities that fit with your aims.
 If you want to get more users through the door, then your posts should aim to increase awareness of the library and to get engagement from users.